eloquent/git-version-webpack-plugin/README.md

 - Adds a single, concise, human-readable `VERSION` file to the Webpack output.
 - Integrates with [html-webpack-plugin], automatically adding a `VERSION` variable, accessible on the `window` object.
-- Works with or without [html-webpack-template].
-- Watches the Git directory for changes when using [webpack-serve] or [webpack-dev-server], so that the version always reflects the current Git tag or branch.
+- Watches the Git directory for changes when using [webpack-dev-server], so that the version always reflects the current Git tag or branch.

 ## Configuration